ostracod/ostracod-multiplayer/README.md

 You can also replace `setup` with `verify` or `destroy` for other actions.

-Put your statically served files (stylesheets, images, etc.) in a top-level directory named `public`.

 ## Usage

 This module exposes the following members: